Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

-Coronavirus disease 2019, also called COVID-19, is a new disease caused by a new coronavirus.
-COVID-19 is now a pandemic because this disease has spread to the U.S. and around the world.
-COVID-19 is spreading easily between people.
-Based on what we know at this time, pregnant people are at increased risk for getting sicker from COVID-19 compared to non-pregnant people.
+Coronavirus disease 2019, also called COVID-19, is a new disease caused by a severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+COVID-19 is a pandemic because this disease has spread to the U.S. and around the world.
+COVID-19 is spreading easily between people, even when they have no symptoms.
 Public health and medical groups are closely monitoring the COVID-19 pandemic and providing regular updates.

 Based on what we know at this time:

-Pregnant people have a significantly higher risk of severe illness or death from COVID-19 compared with non-pregnant people.
-According to recent data, there is an increased risk for deaths in pregnant people with COVID-19 than non-pregnant people.
+Pregnant people have a higher risk of severe illness or death from COVID-19 compared with non-pregnant people.
 Recent CDC data showed that symptomatic pregnant women with COVID-19 had a 70% higher risk of death compared to non-pregnant women.

-Research shows that the symptoms of COVID-19 may be worse for pregnant people who are older, have a higher body mass index (BMI) or have pre-existing conditions like high blood pressure, diabetes or gestational diabetes.
+Research shows that the symptoms of COVID-19 may be worse for pregnant people who are older, who are affected by obesity or who have pre-existing conditions like high blood pressure, diabetes or gestational diabetes.

 How it spreads:

-Important to remember that people who are infected but do not show symptoms can also spread the virus to others.
+People who are infected but do not show symptoms can spread the virus to others.

-These droplets can range in size from larger droplets (some of which are visible) to smaller droplets.
+Droplets can be large and visible or smaller and unseen.
 Small droplets also can form particles when they dry very quickly in the airstream.

 With passing time, the amount of infectious virus in respiratory droplets also decreases.

-Some infections can be spread by exposure to virus in small droplets and particles that can linger in the air for minutes to hours.
-These viruses may be able to infect people who are further than 6 feet away from the person who is infected or after that person has left the space.
+Some infections are spread by exposure to small droplets and particles that contain the virus and can linger in the air for minutes to hours.
+This means that people who are further than 6 feet apart can sometimes become infected.

-The latest information on the spread of COVID-19 in the U.S. can be found here.
+The CDC publishes up-to-date information on the spread of COVID-19 in the U.S. here.